 Laura was on her quarters, alone, reclined in the couch with a blanket over her legs, reading.
 She had returned from Emily's funeral only an hour ago.
-There hadn't been much people there and it had been simple, just as Emily would have liked; not that it really mattered.
+There hadn't been many people there and it had been simple, just as Emily would have liked; not that it really mattered.
 She wasn't really there anymore; she was already on the other side of the River, with her loved ones.

 She suddenly felt observed.
 She hadn't heard any sound, but it wouldn't be the first time she found herself in a similar situation.
 She slowly raised her eyes, without moving her head, scanning the room for an intruder.
 It could be neither Bill nor Lee, both of them were busy working at that time of the day, and it couldn't be Tory.
 When she noticed the blonde pilot standing beside the closed door, she wasn't surprised at all.
 She smiled slightly.
 Who could be standing there in silence watching her beside Kara Thrace?
 At least that time she wasn't pointing a gun towards her.